 At the time of this writing TensorFlow 1.2 and Keras 2.0 are installed for the

 python/2/7 module only.
-In order to use TensorFlow or Keras you will also need these two modules (loading them in this order is important):
+In order to use TensorFlow or Keras you will also need these three modules (loading them in this order is important):

 A GPU is also required.
 Add

 salloc command where n is the number of GPUs you need per node.
 At the moment we have up to 4 GPUs per node.